openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

-# Application Window Development (Stage Mode)
+# Application Window Development (Stage Model)

 ## Basic Concepts

-- Immersive window: System windows such as the status bar and navigation bar are controlled in such a way that they are unobtrusive on the entire screen, thereby engaging users more deeply with the content displayed.
+- Immersive window: a window display mode where the system windows (generally the status bar and navigation bar) are hidden to allow users to fully engage with the content.

-  The immersive window feature is valid only when the main window of an application is displayed in full-screen mode.
-It does not apply to a main window in free window mode or a subwindow (for example, a dialog box or a floating window).
+  The immersive window feature is applicable only to the main window of an application in full-screen mode.
+It does not apply to a main window in freeform window mode or a subwindow (for example, a dialog box or a floating window).

-- Floating window: a special application window that can still be displayed in the foreground when the main window and corresponding ability are running the background.
+- Floating window: a special application window that can still be displayed in the foreground when the main window and corresponding ability are running in the background.

-  The floating window can be used to continue playing a video in a small window after the application returns to the background, or offer a quick entry (for example, bubbles) to a specific application.
+  The floating window can be used to continue playing a video after the application is switched to the background, or offer a quick entry (for example, bubbles) to the application.
 Before creating a floating window, an application must apply for the required permission.

 ## When to Use